umbra-ai1/umbra-ai/README.md

 ---

+📍 See where Umbra is headed → [docs/ROADMAP.md](./docs/ROADMAP.md)

+---

 > _“The power of AI shouldn’t come at the cost of privacy.
 Umbra is one step toward keeping it that way.”_